Jeky/Sprint/README.md

 - 🔄 Split work by delivery steps, not tech layers
 - 🔍 Use spike tasks for investigation or unclear work
 - 🧼 Include supporting tasks (tests, docs, cleanup)

 ---

-# 📏 How Should We Estimate a Task?

-**Goal:** Estimate with enough accuracy to plan, not to promise.

-### 🔹 Good Practices

-- 🧩 Break down before estimating
-- 🔄 Compare with similar past work
-- 🤝 Estimate together, not solo
-- ❓ Call out unknowns or risks
-- 📊 Use points, hours, or sizes — just be consistent

----